riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ### Class Properties

 Let's start by defining some class properties.
-These are the data members of our class, or basically anything we want to store while the game is going on; this includes things like plays made, and by which players, who's turn it is, etc.
+These are the data members of our class, or basically anything we want to store while the game is going on; this includes things like plays made, and by which players, whose turn it is, etc.

 Add these class properties (class variables) below the class defintion.